 When you don’t have a title in the seller’s name, you must complete Section H of your application and have it signed, dated, and notarized.

 If you purchase a watercraft and/or an outboard motor without a title then you will need to obtain the proper chain of paperwork from previous owner(s), along with the fees and then you will need to complete an Affidavit In Support for Application for Title for Watercraft/Outboard Motor.

 TIP: Buying a boat that has legitimate existing paperwork can reduce your legal liability and accelerate the titling and registration processes.

 Boat Title Service for South Carolina

 Do you want to have a smooth, efficient, and fast process for titling and registering your boat and/or outboard motor in South Carolina?
 Buy the book.
-For $14.95, you’ll get a quick start guide, embedded clickable links, and simple procedures for legally obtaining a watercraft in South Carolina.
+For $26.95, you’ll get a quick start guide, embedded clickable links, and simple procedures for legally getting a watercraft in South Carolina.